KevinnZou/compose-multiplatform-library-template/README.md

 * Move the androidApp, desktopApp, and iosApp modules to the `samples` folder.
 * Apply the `org.jetbrains.dokka` plugin to generate documentation for the library code.
 * Set up a GitHub Action to publish the documentation to GitHub Pages.
+* Apply the `com.vanniktech.maven.publish` plugin to streamline the process of publishing a library.

 > **Note**
 > The iOS part of Compose Multiplatform is in Alpha.
 It may change incompatibly and require manual migration in the